-Spinal decompression tables use computerized technology to create negative intradiscal pressure in the spine.
+The Hills spinal decompression table use computerized technology to create negative intradiscal pressure in the spine.
 A decompression table has two parts which move independently of one another.
 During setup, a spinal decompression technician chooses a decompression program that is best suited to the patient’s needs.
 The right program for an individual will depend on that person’s diagnosis as well as how they have responded to previous treatments.

 As the decompression table stretches the spine, negative pressure is created within the spinal discs, which can result in the retraction or repositioning of the disc material, leading to pain relief.
 In addition, the lower pressure within the disc can cause an influx of healing nutrients to the disc, to promote further relief even when the patient is not on the table.

 One of the hurdles to effective decompression with manual techniques is the fact that the body naturally resists the stretch, known as muscle guarding.
-With a decompression table, sensors can detect when the patient’s muscles are guarding against the stretch and release the tension, ensuring that the maximum decompression is accomplished.
+With a Hills decompression table, the sensor can detect when the patient’s muscles are guarding against the stretch and release the tension, ensuring that the maximum amount of decompression is accomplished

 Wahida has recently given birth and suffering from numbness down the right leg and lower back pain.
 We identified that the issue was due to nerve compression at L5/S1 and implemented Decompression Therapy apart of her treatment.
 Decompression Therapy will help to alleviate Wahidas nerve tension by creating a vacuum pressure to the disc affected.